 Under-21 Clubs with Good Stage Shows

 Little Darlings Vegas has a creative management team that continually thinks up new ideas for fun stage shows, and they’ve been doing it for years.
 About once a month, they bring in a top feature dancer like pin-up model Gia Nova or Suicide Girl Jessica Bambu.
 They always have good pole dancers on stage.
-They keep trying new ideas like college night and lingerie night, every Friday night is theme sets (meaning striptease out of costumes), and right now Little Darlings is the only place in town to feature wet t-shirt contests (most Wednesday nights).
+They keep trying new ideas like college night and lingerie night.

-The Little Darlings stage show tends to draw a good number of women customers, making it one of the most female-friendly strip clubs in town, and one I recommend for couples as well.
+The Little Darlings stage show tends to draw a good number of women customers, making it one of the most female-friendly strip clubs in town.
 Little Darlings also gets a good crowd of customers over 21 because of their lap dance and private-bedroom dance deals.
 Every lap dance at Little Darlings, starting at $20, is fully nude and takes place in a private room.
 And private-bedroom dances start at just $125 for 15 minutes.
 That’s less than most Vegas strip clubs charge for 10 minutes in the group VIP.

 Talk of the Town is a hole-in-the-wall compared to Little Darlings, but it’s another club I like.
 It looks like a beatnik coffee house—no flashing lights or high tech here.
-You’ll sometimes find only three or four dancers on duty, and never more than a dozen, but the atmosphere is always low-key and friendly, while the dancers are young and cute and eager to please.
+You’ll sometimes find only three or four dancers on duty, and never more than 12 to 15, but the atmosphere is always low-key and friendly, while the dancers are young and cute and eager to please.

 The dancers often do three-song sets on stage, which means they often take a bit more time to undress.
 That tends to make the stage show a good tease.
 This club is also the only strip club in Vegas that currently offers a shower show.

-Lap dances start at $10 at Talk of the Town, especially early, and go to $40 for a nude private-booth lap dance.
+Lap dances start at $10 at Talk of the Town.
 You can get 10 minutes with a nude dancer in one of the club’s private curtained booths for $100.
 Admission at Talk of the Town is $10 before 8 pm, $25 after.

 At that point, one of a handful of dancers huddled in the back of the main room will get up and start to bump-and-grind a bit on stage, removing her bikini or the like.
 After a song or two, dancers will start approaching you to sell you a 30- or 60-minute dance in one of the club’s private rooms.
 This club won’t get many customers, so you’ll usually get a hard-sell.